-There is a big expansion planned for the Disney Vacation Club Villas at Disney’s Polynesian Village Resort, including a new tower.
+There is a big expansion happening at the Disney Vacation Club Villas at Disney’s Polynesian Village Resort, featuring a new tower that brings to life the spirit of Polynesia.

-In this post, we are going to explain everything you need to know about the Polynesian Resort DVC expansion, as well as all the changes coming to this resort in the next few years.
+In this post, we are going to explain everything you need to know about the Island Tower at Disney’s Polynesian Villas & Bungalows, as well as all the changes coming to this resort in the next few years.
 We’ll share our thoughts on why Disney chose to make this move, and what the expansion might look like and include.

 With its excellent location on the Seven Seas Lagoon, convenient monorail transportation, and just a stone’s throw away from the Magic Kingdom, the proposed project was “inspired by the early concepts for Disney’s Polynesian Village Resort,” according to Disney.